Nursing Doctoral Programs

 - Express your professional objectives and how Edgewood College’s DNP program will contribute toward your role as a nursing leader

 - Describe an issue related to quality of practice or healthcare system improvement you are considering for your DNP project (preliminary ideas)

 - Two letters must come from nursing colleagues (at least one from a supervisor) that can address potential competency in graduate level studies

 - One letter should come from a former faculty member from your MSN program who is qualified to evaluate academic competence for doctoral study

 - A scholarly writing sample that best exemplifies your writing and composition skills (this can be a sample from your master's program)

 - Proof of licensure (required) and certification (optional)

 - International students must submit TOEFL scores.
 Learn more.

 Once applicants successfully complete the online application, they will receive an email request to submit additional materials (transcripts, essay, letters of recommendation, resume, and licenses) directly to Edgewood College.
-After all application materials have been received and reviewed by the School of Nursing, qualified applicants will be contacted for an interview with the Graduate Admissions and Progression committee.
-The decision of the Committee will be communicated within one week of the interview date.

-Prior to beginning the DNP program’s Residency requirements, students will be required to complete a health form, criminal background check, and proof of a current RN license from the state/country in which they plan to complete their residency.
+Prior to beginning the DNP program’s residency requirements, students will be required to complete a health form, criminal background check, and proof of a current RN license from the state/country in which they plan to complete their residency.